What Is Dirty Gold? How Illegally Mined Gold Enters the Market (2025 Update)

 “It’s an example of the worst you can do to a rainforest.
 You cut down all the trees, in the process kill all the animals, destroy the soil, then put a very toxic substance, which is mercury, into the rivers and lakes at the rate of 185 tonnes per year.
 Recovery of a place with that much damage is going to take a lot longer than normal,” stated Luis Fernandez of the Centre for Amazon Scientific Innovation in an interview.

 Based upon research conducted by the United States Agency for International Development (USAID), as the price of gold continues to soar, illegal mining is becoming the most profitable illegal enterprise in the country.
-It has become so problematic, that in 2017 the US and Peru signed a memorandum of understanding (MoU) in an effort to combat and address the issue.
+It has become so problematic, that international efforts to curb illegal mining in Peru have continued, including updates to the 2017 US-Peru memorandum of understanding.
+In 2023, expanded cooperation included technology support, better enforcement training, and stricter customs inspections of Peruvian gold entering the U.S.

 Brazil